Computerized Maintenance Management System (CMMS) helps make maintenance operations more reliable and simpler to manage – resulting in:

 A computerised maintenance management system (CMMS) is also known as EAM, for enterprise asset management.
-CMMS allows construction, transportation and trucking organisations to automate the processes they use to monitor and schedule equipment maintenance.
+CMMS allows construction and trucking organisations to automate the processes they use to monitor and schedule equipment maintenance.
 And in many ways that can have a positive effect on the bottom line.

 How CMMS can reduce costs